marcodeangelis/stochastic-area-metric/README.md

 So `X` and `Y` together constitute a *mixtures* of tabular data.

-With mixtures, the computation of the area metric is not confined to a binary operation, i.e. an operation between two dataseries.
+With mixtures, the computation of the area metric is not confined to a binary operation, i.e. an operation between two data series.
 In fact, we can introduce a third data set:

 ```python
 Z = np.round(np.random.random_sample(size=(11,3,2))*10000)/100